brycepfrimmer/3350Project/README.md

 		src folder contains three packages:
 			1) CMMS
-				-CMMS class is the main program class, from this class everything else gets run -CMMSInterface, AddVehicle, EditVehicle, ViewVehicle are java classes for generating and running the GUI
-				-InsurancePolicy, PartsList, Vehicle are object classes for items created by the system -StubDB is the stub database that will be replaced in the next iteration with a SQL database
+				-CMMS class is the main program class, from this class everything else gets run -CMMSInterface, AddVehicle, EditVehicle, ViewVehicle, Addpart, EditPartsList, UpdateKilometers are java classes for generating	and running the GUI -InsurancePolicy, PartsList, Vehicle are object classes for items created by the system -StubDB is the stub database that will be replaced in the next iteration with a SQL database